9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 $ runghc Setup build
 ```

 If this succeeds, we can install the package.
-We don\'t need to indicate
+We don't need to indicate
 where to install to: Cabal will use the settings we provided in the
 `configure` step.
-It will install to our own directory and update GHC\'s
+It will install to our own directory and update GHC's
 per-user package database.

 ``` screen